-For example, plenty of people have scary flash tattoos or realistic movie monster tattoos.
-If we’re being honest, that kind of ink is truly a dime a dozen.
+Plenty of people have scary flash tattoos or realistic movie monster tattoos.

-To maximize scares, try to find a creepy version of something that is otherwise normal.
-Disney characters with haunting eyes or zombie versions of comic characters are just a couple of the ways that you can subvert expectations and get something seriously spooky on your skin.
+But finding a creepy version of something otherwise normal will maximize scares.
+Disney characters with haunting eyes or zombie versions of comic characters are just a couple of ways to subvert expectations and get something seriously spooky on your skin.

 Body horror makes for some of the most genuinely terrifying movies.
-When we see the body move or act in unnatural ways, it tickles the uncanny valley in our brains and makes us afraid.
+Seeing the body move or act unnaturally tickles the uncanny valley in our brains and makes us afraid.